9dots/devy/devy-white/cycle-shell.md

 ##### Functions

-Students go to [cycle shell](http://cycle.sh) (http://cycle.sh) which should have the following starting code:
+Students go to http://cycle.sh which should have the following starting code:
 ```js
 function main (input) {
   return input